Why 2 World Trade Center is not Built as of September 2025

 However, eventually, all parties involved in the negotiations settled their differences.
 Throughout construction, the following plans have been in effect:

-- When 1WTC is complete, all leasing and other operating obligations will be transferred to the Durst Organization, a prominent NYC property management company.
+Additionally, upon completion of 1WTC, all leasing and other operating obligations will be transferred to the Durst Organization.
+They are a prominent NYC property management company.
 Westfield will manage the retail spaces within all buildings.

-- The Port Authority will be 4WTC’s anchor tenant, and the City and State of New York will also lease office space there.
+Finally, the Port Authority will be 4WTC’s anchor tenant.
+The City and State of New York will also lease office space in that building.

 2WTC Construction Timeline

 Construction on 2WTC finally restarted in 2010.
-The foundations were laid, and steel beams and the inner concrete floor for the basement floors were being built.
+The foundations were laid, and steel beams and the inner concrete floor for the basement were being installed.

 Also during this time, the Transit Hub and 3WTC finally began construction.
-4WTC’s basement floors were already structurally complete, and the building of the rest of the tower above grade was well underway.
+4WTC’s basement floors were already structurally complete.
+As a result, the building of the rest of the tower above grade was well underway.

 Entire World Trade Center Site Under Construction

-Finally, 5WTC could not begin construction until the former Deutsche Bank building, badly damaged from 9/11, was demolished first.
+Finally, 5WTC could not begin construction until the former Deutsche Bank building was demolished first.
+This building, being directly across Liberty Street, was severely damaged on 9/11.

 2WTC Construction Stops Again

 Either way, from 2010 until 2012, the entire site was finally under construction.
-However, by 2012, that site-wide construction momentum would unfortunately end when 2WTC had to stop again.
+However, by 2012, that site-wide construction momentum would unfortunately come to an end.
+2WTC had to stop again.

 Why is 2 World Trade Center On Hold?

-Two World Trade Center construction is on hold because of three main reasons:
+As of September 2025, the construction of Two World Trade Center is on hold because:

 1. Lack of adequate funding